BestTimesToVisit.com Logo

 culture

 Learn a few basic Korean phrases like 'Annyeonghaseyo' (hello) and 'Kamsahamnida' (thank you).
-While many people in tourist areas speak some English, making an effort is greatly appreciated and can lead to warmer interactions, especially when ordering food or asking for directions.
+While many people in tourist areas speak some English, making an effort with the local language is greatly appreciated and can enhance your interactions.

 money

-While credit cards are widely accepted, always carry some cash for smaller vendors, street food stalls, or traditional markets like Gwangjang Market.
-You can withdraw cash from ATMs at convenience stores or banks, but check your bank's foreign transaction fees beforehand.
+While credit cards are widely accepted, always carry some cash for smaller vendors, street food stalls, and traditional markets like Gwangjang Market.
+ATMs are readily available, but inform your bank about your travel dates to avoid card issues.

 packing